adsarwate/advising-notes/README.md

 ## Research skills

 * [Reading papers and literature search](ReadingSkills.md): the many ways to read a paper, how to do a literature search, and so on
 * [Formulating problems and making notes](MakingWriteups.md) **in progress**
 * [Running computational experiments](Experiments.md): some thoughts on designing and running experiments (still a work in progress)
 * [Reviewing papers](Reviewing.md): some starting points on peer review
+* [An opinionated glossary](OpinionatedGlossary.md): a slowly growing list of terms which I think cause some confusion for learning/reading initially.

 ## Writing stuff up